section-engineering-education/engineering-education/content/articles/natural-language-processing-using-gradient-boosting-machine-and-h2o-library/index.md

 The initialized `H2OGradientBoostingEstimator` algorithm has the following parameters:

 - `ntrees`
 It specifies the number of decision trees used to build the model.
 We have set the number of trees to be `100`.
-The `H2OGradientBoostingEstimator` algorithm will create the 100 decision trees sequentially.
+The `H2OGradientBoostingEstimator` algorithm will create 100 decision trees sequentially.
 It then combines them to create a final model with the best results.

 - `max_depth`
 It is the maximum depth of the decision trees used.
 We have set the value to `6`.
 Increasing the `max_depth` value may lead to model overfitting.

 - `learn_rate`
-It is used to specify the learning rate of the model during training.
+It specify the learning rate of the model during training.

-After, initializing the model, let's now feed the model with the prepared dataset.
+After, initializing the model, we feed the model with the prepared dataset.

 ### Feeding the model with the dataset
 To feed the model with the dataset, use this code: